 Congratulations you should now be rocking your very own VPN!

-In my own usage, and on my own meagre Internet connection I haven’t really noticed any noticeable slowdowns.
+In my own usage, and on my own meager Internet connection I haven’t really noticed any noticeable slowdowns.